ShaddGallegos/RHTI/README.md

   * Simple
   * Powerful - hundreds of use cases
   * Agentless
-  * Cross platform – linux, windows, unix, iot, ect
+  * Cross platform – linux, windows, UNIX, iot, ect
   * Human readable - anyone can do it (no coding skills required)
   * Perfect description of application - less time on documentation required
   * Version controlled
   * Dynamic inventories
-  * Orchestration that plays well with others – hp sa, puppet, jenkins, rhnss, etc.
+  * Orchestration that plays well with others – hp sa, puppet, Jenkins, rhnss, etc.
-  * The language of devops
+  * The language of DevOps

 Ansible Tower Features:

   * Easy to understand and clean dashboard
   * Real-time job status updates
   * Multi-playbook workflows
-  * Easy to se who ran what job when
+  * Easy to see who ran what job when
   * Scale capacity with tower clusters
   * Integrated notifications
   * Schedule ansible jobs